-Lebanon is in the grip of the rapidly escalating war in the Middle East.
+Lebanon is in the grip of the rapidly escalating violence in the Middle East.
 In the wake of military escalations across much of the Middle East, hostilities between Hezbollah and Israel escalated dramatically on March 1st.

-The International Rescue Committee (IRC) has been delivering critical humanitarian services in Lebanon since 2012, and is responding to the latest escalation in violence.
+The IRC has been delivering critical humanitarian services in Lebanon since 2012, and is responding to the latest escalation in violence.

 Here’s what you need to know about Lebanon—and how you can help.